jonathan-capers/HUMINT-AI-Study/README.txt

 # From Tedium to Tradecraft: Deploying AI to the Front Lines of HUMINT Operations

 This repository contains documents for the upcoming thesis "From Tedium to Tradecraft: Deploying AI to the Front Lines of HUMINT Operations."
-This study is under production to meet the research requirements for a Master of Science in Strategic Intelligence at the National Intelligence University.
+This study was produced to meet the research requirements for a Master of Science in Strategic Intelligence at the National Intelligence University.

-Researcher: CW2 Jonathan M. Capers, HUMINT Technician, U.S. Army
+Researcher: CW2 Jonathan M. Capers, HUMINT Technician, US Army

 ## Repository Contents